saneshashank/GetAndCleanDataAssignment/CodeBook.md

 # Coursera: Getting and Cleaning Data: Project: run_analysis.R
-## extracting of Tidy dataset from data files in UCI HAR Dataset folderis divided into following 8 logical sections, with the corresponding variables defined.
+## extracting of Tidy dataset from data files in UCI HAR Dataset folder is divided into following 8 logical sections, with the corresponding variables defined.

 ## Section 1: Set File paths - declares all file path variable.
 In case the folder location is not in working directory
 edit the file path variables.
 Variables used: